javierconcha/ocdb-docs/docs/source/ocdb-contribute.md

 ## Data Format

-In the data submission process, any file is automatically checked for its own format and completeness (the list of rules can be found in the jason file validation_rules.json).
+In the data submission process, any file is automatically checked for its own format and completeness (validation confiuration and the list of rules can be found respectively in [Validation configuration](ocdb-validation-config.md) chapter and in the jason file validation_rules.json).

 * Submitted data files need to be two-dimensional ASCII text files
 * Data are preceded by metadata headers.
 The list of optional and requested metadata headers is available [here](ocdb-metadata-headers.md)